Hank Hall: Powers and abilities

-As Hawk he possesses a "danger sense transformation" which allows him to change into a super-human with the powers of super strength, unlimited stamina, enhanced speed, increased agility, enhanced body density, extreme durability and healing factor.
+As the Hawk he possesses a "danger sense transformation" which allows him to change into a superhuman with the powers of super-strength, unlimited stamina, enhanced speed, increased agility, enhanced body density, extreme durability and healing factor.

-His partner Dove suppresses his violent nature, and without her Hank's rage becomes boundless.
+His partner the Dove suppresses his violent nature, and without her Hank's rage becomes boundless.

-As Monarch he possesses the same powers that he had as Hawk, along with a suit of highly durable armor that is crafted using advanced technology.
+As Monarch he possesses the same powers that he had as the Hawk, along with a suit of highly durable armor that is crafted using advanced technology.

 As Extant, he has the powers of chronokinesis, energy projection, flight, and omniscience.
 After piecing together the Worlogog, he becomes nigh-omnipotent.

 As a Black Lantern, Hank wields a black power ring which allows him to generate black energy constructs.
 He is also able to perceive emotional auras.
 Whilst he is able to perceive Holly's aura as red for rage, he sees Dawn's as a pure white that his ring cannot identify.
 While wearing the black power ring, it lowers his original power by over 50%.